LabeliaLabs/distributed-learning-contributivity/README.md

 ## Introduction

 In data science projects involving multiple data providers, each one contributing data for the training of the same model, the partners might have to agree on how to share the reward of the ML challenge or the future revenues derived from the predictive model.
-We explore this question and the opportunity to implement some mechanisms helping partners to easily agree a value sharing model.
+We explore this question and the opportunity to implement some mechanisms helping partners to easily agree on a value sharing model.

 ## Context of this work

 This work is being carried out in the context of the [HealthChain research consortium](https://www.substra.ai/en/healthchain-project).
-It is work in progress, very early stage.
-We would like to share with various interested parties and business partners to get their feedback and potential contributions.
+It is work in progress, early stage.
+We would like to share it with various interested parties and business partners to get their feedback and potential contributions.
 This is why it is shared as open source content on Substra Foundation’s repositories.

 ## Work-in-progress exploration document